Sarathkrishnan/Sarathkrishnan/README.md

 ## WORK EXPERIENCE
 ---
 - **Cakecafe**
-: Multi vendor flatform deidcated to CAKE and CAFE.
+: Multi vendor flatform deidcated to CAKES.
 Working as UI designer and FLutter UI developer Intern. *(On going)*

 - **PillCart**
 : Medicine delivery web and mobile Application.
-Working as     a UI Designer as well as a Flutter Developer Intern *( On going)*
+Working as     a UI Designer as well as a Flutter Developer Intern *( Project Cancelled)*

 - **Neural     network for Wild animal recognition**
 : Train a     neural network based on YOLO algorithm using Darknet framework. *(Final Year Btech project)    ( March 2020 )* [GitHub](https://github.com/Sarathkrishnan/yolo-meta).